phoboxhq/phobox/README.md

  - Languages: English and German

 # Requirements
 Phobox is build on Java and just requires a JRE 1.8 or higher.
 The jar file is a standalone application and runs with `java -jar phobox.jar`.
 The tool runs on the raspberry pi with the Java ARM version great, too.

 # Build
-The project can build with maven and the goal `clean compile assembly:single` or simply with `mvn`.
+The project can build with maven:
+  - build the phobox-server: `cd phobox-server/ && mvn clean package`
+  - build the complete phobox: `mvn clean package`

 # Contribute
 Please try it out and leave issues if something goes wrong or you have a feature request.
 Pull requests are welcome, too 😊 [Look here](https://phoboxhq.github.io/support/) for more support possibilities